 Register to enter weekly competitions, read the latest blog articles, and access the Shortlist.

 Want to add a touch of class to your wedding ceremony?
-Flautist Monique Vossen shares with us the advantages of having live music at your ceremony along with her top 10 processional and recessional music choices.
+Below, we cover the advantages of having live music at your ceremony along with our top 10 processional and recessional music choices.

 Image by Coralee Stone Photography